-Let Profile III be like Profile II, except that i makes a its top choice: $aP_ibP_ic$ .
-Now let all the others rearrange their relative rankings of a and c as they please.
+Let Profile III be like Profile II, except that (1) i makes a its top choice (that is, $aP_ibP_ic$ ), and (2) all the others can rearrange their relative rankings of a and c as they please.

 Observe that in Profile III all relative rankings for a, b are as in Profile I. So by (IIA), the social rankings must coincide: aPb.